-It is thought that over 100 children and young people have been wrongfully arrested in NSW because of a long-standing problem with the police computer system containing out-of-date or incorrect bail information.
+It is thought that many children and young people have been wrongfully arrested in NSW because of a long-standing problem with the police computer system containing out-of-date or incorrect bail information.
 Sometimes a person's bail status will change either when their case is finalised in the Children's Court or their bail conditions are varied: often these changes in a person's bail status are not being added to the police computer system.

 The consequence of this problem with the police computer system has been a devastating loss of freedom for the children and young people who are wrongfully arrested by police officers acting on the basis of wrong information.

 The lead applicant in the class action is Einpwy Amom, who was arrested and unlawfully detained three times in western Sydney in March and April 2010.
 Acting on the basis of incorrect bail information, police detained Mr Amom overnight during each arrest.
 The next day the Children's Court identified that the police had made a mistake and ordered Mr Amom's immediate release.